Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Omitted Proofs

+Therefore, it remains to construct an environment under \Cref{condition:isomorphism} such that online DPO can obtain a better policy than offline DPO.

-By \Cref{prop:isomorphism}, we have $\pi_\textup{RLHF}=\pi_\textup{DPO}$.
+We have $\pi_\textup{RLHF}=\pi_\textup{DPO}$.
 Now we only need to construct an environment under \Cref{condition:isomorphism}, such that online DPO can outperform offline DPO.
-We can borrow the whole setting in \Cref{sec:numerical_proof_prop_sw}, while resetting the ground-truth reward as:
+We can borrow the whole setting in Appendix~\ref{sec:proof_prop_sw_online}, while resetting the ground-truth reward as: